inventables/x-carve-instructions/upgrade/step5/index.md

 <img src="jpfs_DSC3614.jpg">

 Using four M3x8mm button head cap screws secure the insert to the shoe.
 The holes for the screws are already drilled and tapped.
+Take care to avoid cross-threading or stripping the holes.

 <img src="jpfs_DSC3617.jpg">